JNA-Alliance/Beethoven-Class-IX/Semester I/Science/Bahan Ujian/Mid I.md

 - Phytoplankton: **Microscopic plant-like organisms that float in water**
 - Pollen: **Tiny grains, produced in the anthers of a flower, which contain the male gametes**
 - Pollination: **The transfer of a pollen from an anther to a stigma**
-- Pollution: **The addition of substance to the environment thatharm living organisms**
+- Pollution: **The addition of substance to the environment that harm living organisms**
 - Population: **The number of organisms of a particular species that are living in the same place at the same time**
 - Sampling: **Collecting data from a small part of a whole area, or from just a small number of a large individuals**
 - Seed: **A structure that contains an embryo plant, and food stores to help it to begin to grow into a new plant**